 transition care: On discharge from hospital, eligible people can receive rehabilitation care and support services at home or in a home-like setting to assist in their recovery and rehabilitation.
 To receive transition care, the person must be otherwise eligible for residential aged care.
 Generally, care is provided for a maximum of 84 days per person per financial year.

 underemployed: Employed persons aged 15 and over who want, and are available for, more hours of work than they have.
-Comprises: people employed part time who want to work more hours and are available to start work with more hours, either in the reference week or in the 4 weeks after the survey; and persons employed full time who worked part-time hours in the reference week for economic reasons (such as being stood down or insufficient work being available).
+Comprises: people employed part time who want to work more hours and are available to start work with more hours, either in the reference week or in the 4 weeks after the survey; or persons employed full time who worked part-time hours in the reference week (fewer than 35 hours) for economic reasons (including being stood down or insufficient work being available).
 This definition applies to the Australian Bureau of Statistics Labour Force Survey and may differ somewhat from definitions in other collections.

 underemployment rate: Number of underemployed workers expressed as a percentage of the labour force.